dlcg-Lab/DailyResearch/README.md

 ## Configuration

 After cloning the repository, you will need to set up your environment.

-1. Rename `config.py.example` to `config.py`.
-2. Open `config.py` and fill in your OpenAI API key and any other configuration parameters such as arXiv API key if necessary.
+Open `config.py` and fill in your OpenAI API key and any other configuration parameters such as arXiv API key if necessary.

 ## Usage